 - The art of the ask

-In order to foster an interactive learning environment, participation is limited to 30 people.
+In order to foster an interactive learning environment, participation was limited to 30 people.

-Led by Schultz & Williams, the course will meet once every other week for two-hour sessions on Wednesdays between May 12 and June 23 at 1 p.m.
-EDT.
+Led by Schultz & Williams, the course will met once every other week for two-hour sessions on Wednesdays between May 12 and June 23, 2021.

 We are no longer accepting applications, but we will share resources from the course upon its completion.